Angeline Abela, ACP, BHSc-P(Hons.), MA – Fellow

 Amir Allana is a Primary Care Paramedic at Toronto Paramedic Services and pursuing an MSc in Health Services Research at the Institute of Health Policy, Management, and Evaluation, University of Toronto.
 His graduate research is based at the Upstream Lab, MAP Centre for Urban Health Solutions, St. Michael’s Hospital.
 His research interests relate to how paramedics interact with community-based health and social service organizations, and what role paramedics (can) play in integrated care.
 This includes risk assessment tools and decision-making around paramedic-initiated referrals to non-hospital services, treatment on-scene, and transport to alternate destinations.
 Amir has a special interest in interventions that address the social determinants of health in underserved populations: people living in poverty, with chronic mental health conditions and addiction, and socially-isolated seniors.
 Prior to being a paramedic, Amir was an engineer and public planner – but we don’t talk about that.
 He can be reached at a.allana(at)utoronto.ca.
 Follow him on Twitter @amirallana.

 Alan Batt is a Ph.D. candidate in the Department of Paramedicine at Monash University, Australia.
-He holds paramedic faculty appointments at Fanshawe College, CSU and CQU.
+He holds paramedic faculty appointments at Fanshawe College, Charles Sturt University and CQUniversity, and is a former service and base hospital paramedic educator with experience across nine countries.
+He is a Fellow of the Higher Education Academy (UK).
 Alan holds a Graduate Certificate in Intensive Care Paramedicine from Charles Sturt University, a Master of Science in Critical Care from Cardiff University, and a Postgraduate Certificate in Medical Education from Newcastle University.
-He is a Fellow of the Higher Education Academy.
-His doctoral research is focused on how healthcare professions identify the competencies required to practice, how we can better describe the complexities of clinical practice using systems thinking, and how we develop, report, and evaluate competency frameworks.
-Alan can be reached at firstname.lastname@example.org.
+His doctoral research is focused on health professions education, in particular related to identifying the competencies needed for professional practice.
+Alan can be reached at email@example.com.
 Follow Alan on Twitter @alan_batt.
-View his research on PubMed, or ResearchGate.
+View his research on PubMed, ResearchGate, and Google Scholar.

 Lindsey Boechler, ACP, MA – Fellow

-Lindsey Boechler is the Research Chair of Cultural Empowerment with the Centre for Health Research, Improvement and Scholarship at Saskatchewan Polytechnic.
+Lindsey is the Research Chair of Cultural Empowerment with the Centre for Health Research, Improvement and Scholarship at Saskatchewan Polytechnic.
 Prior to her employment at Saskatchewan Polytechnic, she practiced as an Advanced Care Paramedic with the Saskatchewan Health Authority.
 She holds a Master of Arts in Leadership from Royal Roads University and is looking to begin her Doctorate in the near future.
-Lindsey’s primary research focuses on health inequities impacting newcomers to Canada.
-Additionally, she is conducting a study that explores the impact of utilizing virtual reality to covey preventative and health promotion information to patients and their families.
+Lindsey’s research interests include qualitative methods, Indigenous ways of knowing and patient oriented research.
+Her current academic work focuses on health system accessibility and navigation supports, and integrating virtual health supports to covey preventative and health promotion information to patients and their families.
 Follow Lindsey on Twitter @BoechlerLindsey.

 Dr. Ron Bowles, BEd, MET, PhD – Scientist